SSD Journaling

 How it Works

-Each storage node in a Lightbits cluster is responsible for maintaining its own health, and each instance within a node (if it is a dual node instance server) independently monitors its own health as well.
+Each storage node in a Lightbits cluster is responsible for maintaining its own health, and each node instance on a server (if it is a dual node instance server) independently monitors its own health as well.
 The diagram below illustrates a single Lightbits node, where the client is writing/reading from a volume that is handled by the node.

 When a Lightbits node powers back on after a failure, it checks whether there are any remaining write entities in the journal that have not yet been persistently written to the data disks by the IFM.
 If such data is found, it is recovered from the journal and persistently written to the data disks.
 Once all pending data has been successfully written to the data disks, the node becomes active, initiates data rebuild from other nodes, and operations resume as normal.